 The Department of Civil and Coastal Engineering (CCE) delivers undergraduate and graduate degree programs that prepare graduates for successful careers in an increasingly global and interdisciplinary world.
 It performs research that results in leading scientific contributions and has a direct impact on our ability to renew, secure, and broaden the capabilities of our nation’s infrastructure, environment and homeland security.

-What do Civil and Coastal Engineers do?
+What do Civil Engineers do?

 Department of Environmental Engineering Sciences